Akhanda Srinivas Murthy

 R Akhanda Srinivas Murthy is an Indian politician and a member of the Karnataka Legislative Assembly.
 He is the representative of the Pulakeshinagar constituency as a member of the Indian National Congress.
 He was previously a representative of the constituency from 2013-2018 as a member of the Janata Dal (Secular), following which he resigned to join the Indian National Congress and was elected for a second term securing the highest margin of victory in the 2018 Karnataka Legislative Assembly election.

 In August 2020, a violent riot broke out in Bangalore, provoked by an inflammatory Facebook post on Muhammad that was allegedly shared by the nephew of Murthy.

+On 16 April 2023, Murthy resigned as the INC MLA from the Pulakeshinagar constituency after being denied a ticket for the 2023 elections.